EvickaStudio/Moodle-Mate/README.md

 - Supports popular platforms including Pushbullet, Discord, and NTFY (BETA) for versatile notification delivery.
 - Offers flexible scheduling for periodic background execution and incorporates error handling mechanisms.

-**NEW**: Experimentation with fakeopen, a free API for GPT-4-32k chat completions.
+**NEW**: Integration of Deepinfras API with support for dolphin-2.6-mixtral-8x7b (cheap alternative to gpt 3) **NEW**: Experimentation with fakeopen, a free API for GPT-4-32k chat completions.
 (Usage discretion advised due to potential inconsistencies.)

 ## <div id="dependencies">Dependencies</div>